What Was The Good Friday Experiment?

 After the experiment, the average score throughout all of the categories on the questionnaire among those dosed with psilocybin was 60.8%, versus only 11.8% for the control group.

-While the experiment’s results stated that psilocybin could definitely have uses in encouraging religious experiences, more modern researchers have cast significant doubt on the integrity of this experiment .
+While the experiment’s results stated that psilocybin could definitely encourage religious experiences, more modern researchers have cast significant doubt on its integrity .

 Criticism: Why Was The Good Friday Experiment Flawed?